superblk/terve/README.md

 ### Which

-Tells which version is selected.
+Tells which version is currently selected.

 Syntax: `terve w[hich] <binary>`